Surfboard Construction: What to Consider Before You Order

 In other words, a different construction won’t fix a board you don’t like.
 But it can accentuate one you do like.

-For example, I have two Pyzel Phantoms (one of my favorite shortboards) in two different constructions: one in traditional PU and one in Varial (RIP).
+For example, I have two Pyzel Phantoms in two different constructions: one in traditional PU and one in Varial (RIP).

-I tested a round tail PU version as well, all the same dimensions.
+I tested a round tail PU version that I eventually sold as well.

 I love both of these boards.
-But they surf very differently (and not just because of the tail shape difference).
+But they surf very differently.

 The traditional PU/PE version is light and rigid.
 It sits up on the water and responds immediately when you engage a turn.
 I like it in cupped out beach breaks that are around head high for snappy, high-performance surfing.